 Apps like Flighty and TripIt often do a much better job of catching these changes.
 Whether it was a flight change days in advance or a day-of delay, I can't count the number of times that Flighty alerted me at least 30-plus minutes – if not hours – before the airline itself.
 Tools like these are indispensable these days.

-Read our full review of the Flighty Pro app and why we consider it a must-have this summer!
+Read our full review of the Flighty Pro app and why we consider it a must-have for frequent flyers!

 But there's one more tool that can help you prepare for potential issues: FlightAware.com's cancellations dashboards.
 This handy tool tracks all the day's delays and cancellations from airline to airline, and airport to airport.

 As you're getting ready for your trip, scope out your airline in the days leading up to departure for potential warning signs.
-If you're flying on a Friday and your airline has canceled hundreds of flights on both Wednesday and Thursday … well, prepare for ongoing issues.
+If you're flying on a Friday and your airline has canceled hundreds of flights on both Monday and Thursday … well, prepare for ongoing issues on Wednesday.
 It's a fairly safe bet that those disruptions are going to continue.

 Book Your Flights with a Good Credit Card